beachcoder25/web-dev/node-apps/node-mongo-app/readme.md

 # Building a Node.js Application with MongoDB

+# Express
+Express allows you to quickly build applications, it automates much of the verbose JS you would have to write.
 **package.json**
 - To track all of the files in our project we must have the file:
     ```